-The Human Resources Department exists to provide support to prospective and current LCS employees.
+The Human Resources Department exists to support prospective and current LCS employees.
 You can find information on pertinent HR policies, procedures and other related links on the Human Resources website.

 The Department handles such matters as reappointments, salary increases, transfers, promotions and terminations.
-Please contact Human Resources at 850-487-7197 if you have questions or concerns.
+Please contact Human Resources at (850) 487-7197 if you have questions or concerns.